VanillaPlusPlus/VPP-Admin-Tools/README.md

   - Gives the ability to place, delete, and save building, and world objects in the world for later loading.
    - No restart is needed.
 - Item Manager:
-  - Give the ability to spawn items inside of the world.
+  - Spawn items inside of the world.
 - Weather Manager:
   - Gives the ability to change weather conditions on the fly, and change their chances.
 - Player Manager:
   - Give's the ability to call commands on other players on the server.
-   - Commands: To be determined...
 - Server Manager:
-  - Give's the ability to edit server xml files on the fly, and in-game.
+  - Edit server XML files on the fly, and in-game.
+  - Customize server events.

 #### Client Utilities: